kiboschool/course-frontend-web-dev/src/lessons/development-best-practices/writing-unit-tests.md

 In the test file, we now have a `describe` block for `greeting` that groups two tests together.
 The `it` function is used instead of `test`, and the combination of `describe` and `it` leads to more readable test names.

 You also might be curious about what `describe` and `it` individually do.
 They basically provide formatting to  the test.
-Try to write a test with only `describe` (without `it`) or viceversa and you will see how different the format in the console is!
+Try to write a test with only `describe` (without `it`) or vice versa and you will see how different the format in the console is!